• About Us

 Pheasant

 Always serve off the bone.
-Pheasant tastes lovely served in a classic way with game chips or served with apple and calvados.
+Pheasant tastes lovely served in a classic way with game chips or served with apple and Calvados.
 It’s also a great choice as a canapé such as pheasant goujons with roasted garlic aioli.

 Open season: October – February